 During a recent meeting, members expressed the need of calling people in for Ogbonna, for support and to bring them into the broader issue.
 Members believe the broader issue is what lingers on in Nacogdoches, a perceived history of racism and the fear many have of becoming one of those victims.

-In the past 12 years under Nacogdoches County Sheriff Jason Bridges, there have been multiple deaths of jail inmates behind bars.
+In the past seven years under Nacogdoches County Sheriff Jason Bridges, there have been multiple deaths of jail inmates behind bars.
 When asked, the exact number was not provided by Bridges.
 But in a June 2017 instance, Deonte Reed was tased; he had a seizure, and his heart stopped beating.
 Although he survived, his brain went hours without oxygen.
 The sheriff’s office reported that the inmate may have had other medical illnesses that made his heart stop beating.

 In another incident under the previous sheriff, Edwinta Deckard died of dehydration in the Nacogdoches County Jail in December 2011.
 She was 53 years old.
 Bridges said all of the deaths were thoroughly investigated.